LoehrLab/MMM_Duet_System/MMM_Duet_System_Software/README.md

-For people who want to add their own songs to the system, please go to section _ of this document.
+For people who want to add their own songs to the system, please go see [Creating Duets from Commercial Recordings](https://github.com/LoehrLab/MMM_Duet_System/tree/main/Creating%20Duets%20from%20Commercial%20Recordings#creating-duets-from-commercial-recordings).
 ## C. DUET FACILITATION COMPONENTS:
 The following components help players synchronize the duets together.
 Each component can be set to a different level to adjust duet playing difficulty (making it easier or harder to stay in synchrony with the partner).
 These components were implemented to allow for satisfying duet performance across a wide variety of individual differences in performance ability (e.g., different musical skills, motor constraints, etc.).
 ### <u>Device Speed Calibration (MMM_patch section D)</u>